programmer-dream/whmcs_api/README.md

 # AD-saml
 Active Directory SAML - WHMCS authentication &amp; setup

+# Setup hosting account for the application

+This is currently done on dgital ocean but needs to be on the same server as the database.
+Needs testing.

 # Setup SSL for the application

 SSL setup instructions here...